 Burns has previously spent decades in the State Department, serving in roles such as under secretary of state for political affairs; ambassador to NATO and to Greece; and State Department spokesperson.
 Burns has prior experience working with the Chinese government on issues including the war in Afghanistan, the United Nations sanctions against Iran and North Korea, and U.S. policy in the Indo-Pacific.
 Most recently, he worked as the executive director of the foreign policy think tank the Aspen Strategy Group, and as a senior counselor at the consulting firm The Cohen Group.
 He is on public-service leave from the Harvard Kennedy School, where he is a professor of the practice of diplomacy and international relations.
 Burns is also a Boston College Trustee.
 (Burns declined to comment for this article, as his legal team has advised him against speaking to any institution where he has served as a board member.)

-Jane Hartley Nominated as U.K. Ambassador
+Jane Hartley Is the New U.K. Ambassador